Benchmarking single-photon sources from an auto-correlation measurement: Experiment

+In a first step we apply our benchmark to the experimental results without taking the splitting ratio of the beam splitter and the detector efficiencies into account.
 The overall efficiency is 25\,\% for the heralding idler photons and 62\,\% for the heralded signal photons.
-In order to simulate a less efficient single-photon source, we introduce loss by inserting a fiber coupled variable attenuator (JDS Uniphase MV47W) into the heralded photon path before the 50/50 beamsplitter and repeat the auto-correlation measurement for eight different transmission efficiencies $\eta_\text{att}$.
-Each transmission efficiency leads to a value for the pair $(\min(p_{\circ\_}, p_{\_\circ}),p_{\circ \circ})$ that is represented by a red point in Fig.~\ref{fig:measurement}.
+In order to simulate a less efficient single-photon source, we introduce loss by inserting a fiber coupled variable attenuator (JDS Uniphase MV47W) into the heralded photon path before the 50/50 beam splitter and repeat the auto-correlation measurement for eight different transmission efficiencies $\eta_\text{att}$.
+Each transmission efficiency leads to a value for the pair $(\min(p_{\circ\_}, p_{\_\circ}),p_{\circ \circ})$ that is represented by a black cross in Fig.~\ref{fig:measurement}.
 In the same figure, we represent the polytope $\bm Q_{P}$ (defined after Eq.~\eqref{eq: p_o hat}) containing all possible values $(\min(p_{\circ\_}, p_{\_\circ}),p_{\circ \circ})$ associated to states $\varrho$ with $\bra{1}\varrho\ket{1}\leq P$.
 Four polytopes are represented corresponding to the values $P\in\{0.25,0.5,0.75, 1\}$.
-A measurement result associated to a red point lying outside a polytope $\bm Q_{P}$ is guaranteed to come from a state with a single photon component satisfying $P_1 > P$.
+A measurement result associated to a black cross lying outside a polytope $\bm Q_{P}$ is guaranteed to come from a state with a single-photon component satisfying $P_1 > P$.

-For the measurements with the three highest transmissions, we give the results of our benchmark and the non-classicality witness in Tab.~\ref{tab:results}.
-We conclude for the highest transmission for example, that i) the measured states have on average a single photon component with a weight $\bar P_1 \geq 0.554$ with a confidence level of $10^{-10}$, ii) the measurement results are produced by states that are Wigner positive on average with a p-value $< 10^{-786}$ and iii) the average Wigner negativity of the measured states is bounded by $\bar{N}_W(\rho) \geq 0.006$ with a confidence level of $10^{-10}$.
+For the measurements with the three highest transmission efficiencies, we give the results of our benchmark in Tab.~\ref{tab:results}.
+We conclude for the highest transmission for example, that the measured states have on average a single-photon component with a weight $\bar P_1 \geq 0.554$ with a confidence level of $1-10^{-10}$.